Edinburgh Curveballs

 Play

-We play weekly on Wednesday evenings at Thistle Padel , followed by optional social drinks nearby.
+We play weekly on Wednesday evenings and Saturday mornings at Edinburgh Park Padel , followed by optional social drinks nearby.

 To sign up for upcoming events, join our Spond club.